We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

 Make sure you stretch and become aware of what is sore and why – this can help you improve your overall posture.
 Even getting yourself a massage or cracking out your bones at a chiropractor one a month can make a huge difference.

 An ergonomic office chair, a sit-stand workstation, or short walks and small stretches throughout the day can help improve your overall balance, stimulate productivity, and increase your comfort while working.

 Having a comfortable chair and a high enough desk can make all the difference.

 If you often work remotely and spend a lot of time on your cell phone, holding up your device at eye level can prevent you from slouching and straining your eyes and neck.

 Do you drink that classic order of 6-8 cups of water a day?

-It can be painful to swap a cup of joe with water, but keep a long-term plan in mind: start off your day with your coffee or tea but throughout the day drink water regularly.
+It can be painful to swap a cup of joe for water, but keep a long-term plan in mind: start off your day with your coffee or tea but throughout the day drink water regularly.

 It can be easy to forget to eat or drink anything if you become engrossed in your work.
 Schedule yourself water and snack breaks or simply keep a water bottle in sight so that you keep hydrated throughout the day.